-In particular, the interest focuses on people's conceptions and learning about nature, society and the individual and the relationship between these.
-‘People´refers to students in higher education, as well as to fishermen and foresters managing their resources, and to citizens and their perceptions and actions relating to these issues.
+In particular, she studies in higher education, as well as to fishermen and foresters managing their resources, and to citizens and their perceptions and actions relating to these issues.

 Her book Environmental Learning: Insights from research into the student experience presents rich insights into the complexities and dynamics of students' environmental learning.